 Motor Claims Auto-Triage

-Workflow auto-approves claims under $500.
+The agent auto-approves claims under $500.
 High-value claims land in the BA queue with a recommended decision and policy citation.
 Dashboard tracks SLA risk, monthly payout, fraud-flag rate.
-Months of triage become a daily review.
+Weeks of triage become a daily review.

 Underwriter Workbench